 The council manages and maintains more than 25,000 trees, with the help of external contractors, Gristwood & Toms.

 Over 8,000 trees on streets and highways are managed directly by Colas, because their highway location means they are managed in a slightly different way – you can report an issue with a tree, or find out how to request collection of fallen leaves during October and November.
+Read more about how Colas maintain our on street trees here.

 More than 3,000 trees of particular importance are subject to Tree Preservation Orders.